 Before starting a new contraception, it’s important to let your doctor know about your risk factors, what other medication you’re on and any family medical history, like diabetes, heart disease and any other diseases so that your doctor can assess the possible impacts your medication can have.

 “There are side-effects to almost all, if not all medications,” says “So you do not want to start anyone on a medication that will possibly be harmful to them.”

 Hormonal contraception like the pill, patch, injection, contain estrogen-like hormones which have similar effects on the body to those of the naturally-produced version of those hormones.

 “The high level of these hormones can play a role in worsening certain conditions like thrombosis, cardiac disease and blood pressure so having a consultation will be key before initiating any new contraception method,” says Dr Gambushe.

 “Go see your doctor, get a healthcare profile to find out what your risk factors are and if you’re actually a suitable candidate for the new contraceptive method that you’ve been wanting to try or that somebody else suggested.”

 Use the ‘no-gap’ method

-There is no need to wait before taking your new contraception, says Dr Gambushe.
-“If you were taking one last week or yesterday, start taking a new one, as soon as possible, if you want to start it today you don’t have to wait for any period,” she says.
+“Even if you were taking your old one last week or yesterday, start taking a new one as soon as possible.
+You don’t have to wait for any period before starting the new one,” she says.

 You might experience a breakthrough bleed

-“Breakthrough bleeding is common, it should settle.
-But when you start seeing bleeding with clots and bleeding that has some accompanying symptoms as well, like pelvic masses, severe pelvic pain, severe headaches, additional discharge, that’s when I would definitely say go to a doctor.”
-If treatments don’t make the breakthrough bleeding subside, you can then re-look the contraceptions.
+“Breakthrough bleeding is common and it should settle on its own.
+When you start seeing bleeding with clots or other some accompanying symptoms, like pelvic masses, severe pelvic pain, severe headaches, and/or additional discharge, that’s when I would definitely say go to your doctor.”

 Side-effects depend on your contraception – and your body